yalavrinenko/lammps/doc/src/pair_awpmd.rst

 The simplest dynamic restriction are periodical boundary conditions for the WP widths.
 In this mode the widths can grow only up to some maximum value *Plen*, any larger :math:`s` values are treated as 2Plen-s and the width momentum is reversed.
 If the *pbc* keyword is used and *Plen* is specified as -1, then the maximum width is half the shortest box length.
 If *Plen* is a positive value, then the value is the maximum width.
 Note that the periodic boundary conditions do not solve the broadening problem completely and the simulation results usually depend on *Plen*.

 A more elaborate solution proposed in :ref:`(Zwicknagel, 2006) <Zwicknagel2006>` is to introduce an additional harmonic term :math:`\Delta H = (9\hbar^2s_k^2)/(8ms_0^4)` to the Hamiltonian which prevents WP from spreading.
 It corresponds to the *harm* keyword.
 The free parameter :math:`s_0` stands for the mean value of width :math:`s` if there were no Coulomb interaction.
 In :ref:`(Zwicknagel, 2006) <Zwicknagel2006>` it was taken to be :math:`s_0 = 0.64\lambda_\mathrm{th}`, where :math:`\lambda_\mathrm{th} = \hbar \left/ \sqrt{m k_B T} \right.` is the thermal electron wavelength.
 If the value after *harm* keyword is -1, then :math:`s_0` mentioned above is used as a harmonic parameter, otherwise the specified value in angstroms is used.

-The *ermscale* keyword specifies a unitless scaling factor between the electron masses and the width variable mass.
-More details needed.

 If the *flex_press* keyword is used, then a contribution from the electron widths is added to the total virial and pressure of the system.